timmcgeary/vufind-unicorn/branches/swem/README.txt

 This driver is in rough condition.
 The authors don't even use it anymore, and you probably shouldn't either.
-It it submitted merely to demonstrate the handling of bound-withs in a CGI-script-based driver.
+It is submitted merely to demonstrate the handling of bound-withs in a CGI-script-based driver.

 Your holdings template would then need code like this: